gluppler/Computer-Networks/C1-Explanation.md

 **Correct Answer: Wrong**

 **Explanation:**

-While a star network is better than a "Bus" network (where one cable break kills everything), it has a critical vulnerability: the **Central Hub/Switch**.

-* If a single peripheral cable fails, only one computer goes down.
+While a star network is better than a bus network (because one cable break only affects one PC), it has a major vulnerability: the **Central Node** (usually a switch or hub).
+If the central switch fails, the entire network goes down.
+Therefore, it is not "fault-proof."
-* **However**, if the central switch fails, the **entire network** fails.
-Because the whole network relies on one central piece of hardware, it cannot be described as "not prone to faults."

 ---